 5. The serving LMF may optionally invoke an Nnrf_NFDiscovery Request service operation to an NRF.
-The service operation includes a PRU indication and an area which could be a list of cells or TAs decided by the serving LMF of the target UE based on the serving cell of the target UE.
+The service operation includes a PRU indication and an area which could be TAs decided by the serving LMF of the target UE based on the serving cell of the target UE.

 6. If step 5 is performed, the NRF selects one or more other PRU serving LMFs based on the PRU indication and the area received in step 5 and sends an Nnrf_NFDiscovery Response to the serving LMF of target UE.
 The service operation includes the profiles of the other PRU serving LMFs selected by the NRF.
-Each profile may include PRU information, e.g. a PRU identifier, PRU location.

 7. If steps 5 and 6 are performed, the serving LMF of the target UE may send an Nlmf_Location_MeasurementData Request service operation to one or more of the other PRU serving LMFs indicated at step 6.
-The service operation for each of the other PRU serving LMFs includes target UE cell ID or one or more PRU identifiers received at step 6 for this LMF, and an indication of location measurements requested from each PRU.
+The service operation for each of the other PRU serving LMFs includes target UE cell ID or pre-calculated location of target UE in step 3..

 8. The serving LMF uses the procedure defined in clause 6.11.1 to obtain location information related to the target UE from the PRU(s) selected at step 4.